Doomlazer/KQIV-TBoR/README.md

 # King’s Quest IV: The Breasts of Rosella

+A mod for King's Quest IV that adds new puzzles, solutions, QoL changes, sequence breaks, dialogue changes and more.

-This mod started life as an ironic 'nude patch' for KQ4 and grew from there as I learned what was possible with <a href="http://scicompanion.com">SCI Companion</a>.
+This project started life as an ironic 'nude patch' for KQ4 and grew from there as I learned what was possible with <a href="http://scicompanion.com">SCI Companion</a>.
 Yes, a KQ4 nude patch is a stupid idea, but I painted myself into a corner and now I'm stuck with it.
 Hopefully, players can find something worthwhile below the surface.

 Features: See <a href="https://github.com/Doomlazer/KQIV-TBoR/wiki">the wiki</a> for all changes/additions.

-Content advisory: Adult situations, drug use, suicide and nudity.
+Content advisory: Adult situations, drug references, suicide and nudity.

 ## INSTALLATION